 In Florida, an individual is considered guilty of a DUI offense if that person is driving or in actual control of a vehicle while the person is under the influence of alcohol or any chemical substance detailed in s.
 877.111.
 This also includes substances that are controlled under chapter 893 in which the individual’s normal faculties have been impaired.

 This includes a situation in which the driver has a blood-alcohol level of 0.08 grams of alcohol per 100 milliliters of blood or higher.
 This also pertains to a person having a breath-alcohol level of 0.08 or more grams of alcohol per 210 liters of breath.

-If you have been injured in a drunk or drugged car accident in Palm Beach, you may decide to file a personal injury suit against the responsible motorist.
+If you have been injured in a car accident in Palm Beach, where the responsible motorist was under the influence of alcohol or drugs, you may decide to file a personal injury suit against the motorist.
 When it comes to car crash cases, you would usually need to show the negligence of the other motorist.
 This means that you would want to show that the defendant breached their duty to exercise reasonable care.
 As a result of this, you have sustained injuries that have caused you to incur damages.

 When it comes to injuries sustained from driving while intoxicated car accidents, there are quite a few varieties that can be listed.
 These may include:

 Broken bones of any type.
 Some of these injuries, especially those that involve smaller bones, may not be initially apparent.
 This is why it’s important to obtain a medical evaluation as soon as possible.